chilakiles12/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map created duplicate array and uses a callback, .forEach is a function applied on the array.

 2. What is the difference between a function and a method?

 methods are functions inside of objects.